razeenr05/MarketWatch/README.md

 1. Clone the repo:
    git clone https://github.com/your-username/Chrome-Stock-Ticker-Extension.git
    cd Chrome-Stock-Ticker-Extension
-2. Get a free API key from Alpha Vantage at https://www.alphavantage.co/support/#api-key
+2. Get a free API key from Finhubb at https://finnhub.io/
 3. Create a config.js file in the project root: const apiKey = "YOUR_API_KEY_HERE";
 4. Open Chrome and go to chrome://extensions.